j-russell/oreilly_api/README.md

 # Deploy to kubernetes
 `kubectl apply -f kubernetes/api.yaml`
-- Creates 2 pods - one for api and one for db
+- Creates 2 pods - one for API and one for DB
-- Api will be available on `localhost:30088`
+- API will be available on `localhost:30088`

 # API
 **All responses are `application/json`**